joshuagryphon/plastid/docs/source/glossary.rst

         See :doc:`/examples/metagene` and/or the module documentation for the :py:mod:`~yeti.bin.metagene` script for more explanation.

+    multimapping
+        A read that aligns equally well (or nearly-equally well) to multiple regions in a genome or transcriptome is said to be :term:`multimapping` in that genome or transcriptome.

+        :term:`Multimapping` reads arise from repeated sequence, for example from duplicated genes, transposons, telomeres, tandem repeats, or segmental duplications within genes.

     footprint
     ribosome-protected footprint
         A fragment of mRNA protected from nuclease digestion by a ribosome